The Poodle is one of the best family dogs in the world.

 Dalmadoodles can be quite stubborn.
 An under stimulated Dalmadoodle will be a disaster for the house and furniture.

-The combination of two big brains means that he will need plenty of mental stimulation.
+The combination of two highly intelligent dogs means that he will need plenty of mental stimulation.

 Unfortunately they are not the quietest dog.